-Low-income immigrant parents of young children had much lower levels of educational attainment than their native-born counterparts, and roughly one-third (31 and 32 percent, respectively) of immigrant parents of children ages 0 to 4 and 5 to 10 were both low income and LEP.
-Low-income immigrant parents in both age bands were approximately three times more likely to lack a high school diploma/equivalent than native-born parents (35 percent vs. 12 percent for parents of children ages 0 to 4, and 42 percent vs. 13 percent for parents of children ages 5 to 10).
-Low-income immigrant parents of children from both age bands were also at least seven times more likely to have less than a ninth grade education compared to U.S.-born parents (21 percent vs. 3 percent and 26 percent vs. 3 percent, respectively).
+Low-income immigrant parents of young children had much lower levels of educational attainment than their native-born counterparts, and more than one-third of immigrant parents of young and elementary-school-age children were both low income and LEP (35 percent and 34 percent, respectively).
+Low-income immigrant parents were more than twice as likely to lack a high school diploma/ equivalent as native-born parents (41 percent vs. 17 percent for parents of children ages 0 to 4, and 51 percent vs. 16 percent for parents of children ages 5 to 10).
+Low-income immigrant parents of children from both age bands were also more than five times as likely to have less than a ninth-grade education compared to U.S.-born parents (26 percent vs. 5 percent and 27 percent vs. 4 percent, respectively).

 Immigrants also represented a disproportionate share of low-income parents of young children without a high school diploma or equivalent.
-Despite immigrants representing approximately one-quarter of the total population of parents in Illinois, 63 percent of low-income parents of children ages 0 to 4 and 68 percent of low-income parents of children ages 5 to 10 without a high school diploma were immigrants.
+Despite immigrants representing 11 percent of the total population of parents in Indiana, 32 percent of low-income parents of children ages 0 to 4 and 37 percent of low-income parents of children ages 5 to 10 without a high school diploma were immigrants.

-These data spotlight the highly disproportionate levels of poverty experienced by immigrant parents of young and elementary-school-age children in Illinois, and the especially strong relationship between poverty and low levels of formal education that exists among these parents.
+These data spotlight the highly disproportionate levels of poverty experienced by immigrant parents of young and elementary-school-age children in Indiana, and the especially strong relationship between poverty and low levels of formal education that exists among these parents.
 Poverty compounds the two-generation challenges that low levels of parental education can pose, while the financial constraints it brings make overcoming these challenges even more difficult.
 The data also indicate that poverty among immigrant parents of young children is more highly correlated with low levels of formal education than with limited proficiency in English.

 Using an anti-poverty lens, these findings point to the value of addressing the basic education needs of low-income immigrant parents of young children directly, rather than requiring them to attain a particular level of English proficiency prior to gaining access to basic education and skill programs.
-In addition, the significant and disproportionate shares of immigrants among parents with less than a ninth or fifth grade education also point to a range of equity, policy, and program design challenges, especially given the difficulty many learners at these levels
+In addition, the significant and disproportionate shares of immigrants among parents with less than a ninth or fifth grade education also point to a range of equity, policy, and program design challenges, especially given the difficulty many learners at these levels would likely face in meeting the education prerequisites of most workforce training programs, or the postsecondary and employment-based performance measures against which state adult education programs are typically judged.

-TABLE 3 Poverty, Educational Attainment by Poverty, and English Proficiency by Poverty among Parents in Illinois, by Nativity and Age of Their Children, 2014-18
+TABLE 3 Poverty, Educational Attainment by Poverty, and English Proficiency by Poverty among Parents in Indiana, by Nativity and Age of Their Children, 2014-18